Summer is synonymous with vacations, adventures, overnight camps and backyard BBQs.

 Sounds of the city disappear in Stout Memorial Woodland.
 Beneath towering oak and beech trees, visitors can feel like they traveled back in time to when Indiana was a vast forest full of nothing but wildlife.
 North of New Castle, IN, this nature preserve is ideal for the adventurer looking to rest on a log, listen to the thrumming of pileated woodpeckers and catch glimpses of bright orange orioles.
 Bring a good book or nature journal to take full advantage of this secluded space.

 Each one of these nature preserves is open daily from sunrise to sunset.
-If you only have one day to go exploring, then this list makes a great half-day road trip.
+If you only have one day to go exploring while looking for the best things to do in Scottsdale, then this list makes a great half-day road trip.
 In total, it is a 2.5 hour loop with 4 stops and 9 miles of trail.

 As always, please use responsible recreation practices.
 Keep a minimum of 6ft from other trail-goers, announce yourself to others before passing, pick up after yourself and stay home if you feel sick.
 Prepare for the outdoors by bringing sunscreen, bug spray and enough water to stay hydrated all day.